NimaBoscarino/knex-notes/README.md

 [Today's code on Github!](https://github.com/NimaBoscarino/knex-notes)

+Check notes_cool.md for the notes we wrote in class.

 This breakout is pretty packed!
 Here we introduce Knex, an SQL query builder for Node.
 As always, let's start off by listing out some links to documenation:

 1. [Knex Docs](https://knexjs.org/)